kalyaninamuduri/aaz/Commands/workloads/sap-database-instance/_stop.md

         workloads sap-database-instance stop --sap-virtual-instance-name <VIS Name> -g <Resource-group-name> -n <ResourceName>
     ```

-- Stop Database instance of the SAP system using the Azure resource ID of the instance:  Currently stop action is supported for SAP HANA Database only.
+- Stop Database instance of the SAP system using the Azure resource ID of the instance.
+Currently stop action is supported for SAP HANA Database only.
     ```bash
         workloads sap-database-instance stop --id <ResourceID>
     ```